johnoltman65/commerce_migrate/modules/csv_example/README.md

 This project is intended to give you a head start on creating you own custom commerce 2 import.
 You will need to create your own custom module, using the migrations and plugins provided as examples, to import your products.

+The migrations are in the /migrations directory and not in /config.
+This module uses migrations as plugins only and not as configuration.
+This allows you to use modules such as migrate_run and migrate_manifest to provide drush migrate commands.

+The migrations are not written with incremental migrations in mind.

 Thanks to MTech for supporting the development of Migrate Source CSV and the helpful blog post, https://www.mtech-llc.com/blog/charlotte-leon/migration-csv-data-paragraphs